ArianitSGashi/Bank_System/README.md

     cd bank-system
     ```

-    You can run the application from your IDE by running the `BankApplication` main class.
+    You can run the application from your IDE by running the `BanksystemApplication` main class.

    Alternatively: